ysyk2021/agile-training-and-development-enhancing-skills-and-competencies-for-an-adaptive-workforce/src/chapter-6-3.md

-Managing Resources with Agile Training and Development: Best Practices for Balancing Workload and Personal Life through Agile Training and Development
+Best Practices for Balancing Workload and Personal Life through Agile Training and Development
 ======================================================================================================================================================

 Effective resource management in agile training and development involves not only managing time, budget, and staff resources but also ensuring that employees maintain a healthy work-life balance.
 In this chapter, we will explore best practices for balancing workload and personal life through agile training and development.